 There are a broad range of lot depths in the Barkly East precinct, oriented north-south.
-A vast majority of the lots (approximately 70%) have a lot depth under 39 metres.
-Another 20% of the lots have a lot depth that ranges between 40-49 metres.
-The car yard sites in the south west corner of the precinct are large with depths of over 50 metres offering a high level of development potential and the ability to avoid off-site amenity impacts.
-A desk-top analysis of lot configurations identifies 38-55 meter lot depths along Hocking Street, oriented east-west.
-Lots fronting Cross Street are oriented north-south ranging in depth from 46-76 metres.
+A vast majority of the lots (approximately 70%) have a lot depth under 39m.
+Another 20% of the lots have a lot depth that ranges between 40-49m.
+The car yard sites in the south west corner of the precinct are large with depths of over 50m offering high level of development potential and the ability to avoid off-site amenity impacts.

+A desk-top analysis of lot configurations identifies 38m-55m lot depths along Hocking Street, oriented east-west.
+Lots fronting Cross Street are oriented north-south ranging in depth from 46m to 76m.
 Lot depth analysis is identified in the figure below.